TEMPLE BETH SHALOM, NEEDHAM MA

 You love children and have working knowledge of child development.
 You are joyful, present, and relaxed with children.
 You are curious about the child’s perspective and enjoy partnering with children to promote learning.
 You effectively manage groups of children, and you have meaningful interactions that make each child feel like a valued member of the group.

 Your teaching approach is rooted in experience.
-You have taught Hebrew to elementary age children using a hands-on, active approach.
-You value and understand how learning happens in non-school settings.
+You have worked with elementary age children in experiential settings, such as overnight or day camp, afterschool programs, and arts-based environments.
+You value and understand how learning happens in non-school settings, and you create rich learning environments that inspire curiosity and wonder.

 You resonate deeply with Temple Beth Shalom’s mission and values.
 You are motivated and inspired to be part of a warm, vibrant, and diverse Jewish community and close-knit, hard-working professional team.

 You are guided by Jewish values and grounded in Jewish tradition.
 You are a role model for children and their families through living and making explicit your Jewish values.
+You eagerly engage with Jewish practice, ritual, prayer, and holidays.
 You inspire children to develop relationships with Judaism that are ever evolving and growing.

 You are committed to diversity, equity, and inclusion.
 You model anti-bias practices and cultural sensitivity.
 You are excited to be part of a community that is diverse by age, family make-up, religious background, ethnicity, gender identity, and sexual orientation.
 You embrace each person as having been created b’tzelem Elohim (in the image of God), and you work hard to create environments where every learner can thrive.